john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/02_segmentation/01_threshold.md

 \end{cases}
 ```

-where $I$ denotes the image and $M$ indicates the binary mask.
-Setting an appropriate threshold is critically important.
-One that is too low tends to merge too many image structures, and a threshold that is too high may remove important structural data from the image.
+Applying the binary mask $B$ to the image $I$ results in a new copy of image $I$, say, $I_t$ of the same shape and size as $I$, except all pixels in $I$ that are less than or equal to the threshold $T$ have a value of 0 in $I_t$.
+All other pixel values remain unchanged.
+Assuming the threshold $T$ is set appropriately, this places all objects of interest in the foreground (shown as white), and all other objects, artifacts, text, and anomalies in the background (shown as black).

+So, setting an appropriate threshold is critically important.
+One that is too low tends to merge too many image structures and results in over-segmentation.
+A threshold that is too high may remove important structural data from the image.
+The simplest approach is to set the threshold $T$ manually.
 To illustrate, let’s create a binary mask using threshold $T=30$.

 ```{code-cell} ipython3
 :tags: [hide-cell, remove-output]